ec-europa/europa-component-library/src/components/story-card/README.md

 - Grid display (up to 4 columns)
 - Click to expand selected card
+- Previous, next, play and pause controls
+- Auto-play from the first card through the last card, looping back to the beginning
 - Details slide in with smooth animation
 - Only one card expanded at a time
 - Maintains card aspect ratio in grid